sapotero/DocGenPlugin/README.md

 ✅ **Simplify testing** – Instantly generate Kotest test files for your functions.
 ✅ **Analyze function dependencies** – Tree-shake a function and extract relevant information.
 ✅ **Enhance readability** – Insert meaningful comments with ease.
+✅ **Generate QA reports** – Add useful reports that can help with testing.
 ✅ **Seamless IntelliJ IDEA integration** – Works smoothly with a simple shortcut.

 Stay productive, write better code, and let KDocGen handle the rest! 🚀